gwilku/jscan-docs/general/troubleshooting_connection.rst

 Connection lost - You will be disconnected from: Bluetooth
 ==========================================================

-If you are getting the error above, please uninstall Torque application.
+If you are getting the error above, please uninstall Torque, OBDLink or any other OBD application.
-If you don't have Torque, but are still getting this error please contact us.
+If you don't have them installed, but are still getting this error please contact us.

 Other issues